phillipbvetter/ctsmTMB/README.md

 estimates, meaning that states are optimized jointly conditioned on all observations.
 The Laplace approximation is natively built-into and completely handled by **TMB**.
-The additional method `laplace.thygesen` is an implementation of the the stability-improved Laplace approximation for state-dependent diffusion due to [Thygesen, 2025](https://arxiv.org/abs/2503.21358).
+The additional method `laplace.thygesen` is an implementation of the stability-improved Laplace approximation for state-dependent diffusion due to [Thygesen, 2025](https://arxiv.org/abs/2503.21358).

-A distinct advantage of the laplace methods over the Kalman filters is the possibility for unimodal non-Gaussian observation densities to accommodate the need for e.g. heavier distribution tails (not yet supported in the package though).
+While not yet supported in the package, a distinct advantage of the Laplace methods is the possibility for (unimodal) non-Gaussian observation densities to accommodate the need for e.g. heavier tails in the underlying distribution.

 <!-- Installation -->